BrokenShell/Fortuna/README.md

 f(x: int) -> int in [0, x) with any distribution.
 Many ZeroCool functions are provided, in the following example we'll see front_linear and back_linear used together.

-> Typically if one of the builtin ZeroCool functions is required, it is highly recommended to employ QuantumMonty rather than RandomValue.
+> If one of the builtin ZeroCool distributions is required, it is highly recommended to employ QuantumMonty rather than RandomValue.
-They're used here for demonstration purposes only.
-QuantumMonty offers the same ZeroCool functions, but as methods with less overhead.
-RandomValue is specifically designed for custom dependency injection, where you might design your own distribution as use it with RandomValue.
+ZeroCool distributions are used here for the demonstration of RandomValue only.
+QuantumMonty offers the same ZeroCool distributions, but with less overhead.
+RandomValue is specifically designed for custom dependency injection, where you might design your own distribution and use it with RandomValue.

 ```python
 from Fortuna import RandomValue, front_linear, back_linear